See more photos of Cynthia Gardens on our Facebook Page

 How Is It Designed?

-- Two townhouse-style buildings that are designed to reflect the neighborhood’s historic character.
+- 294 and 302 Hudson Street are two townhouse-style buildings that are designed to reflect the neighborhood’s historic character.

 - The exterior uses fiber cement or “hardie board” siding.